Music of Genshin Impact

 Since 2020, HOYO-MiX, the in-house music studio of the video game developer company miHoYo, has been releasing music soundtracks for in-game Genshin Impact.
-The music has received generally positive reviews, and has won several awards.
+The soundtracks have been primarily composed by Yu-Peng Chen, with orchestration from notable orchestras including the London Philharmonic Orchestra and the Shanghai Symphony Orchestra.
+The music has received generally positive reviews from gaming outlets and academics, and has won several awards including a nomination for the PlayStation Game Music Award in 2021.

-Mondstadt soundtrack
+Mondstadt

 In 2019, video game developer company miHoYo got composer and music producer Yu-Peng Chen, also known as Chen Zhiyi, to produce the soundtrack for their title Genshin Impact with their in-house music studio HOYO-MiX.
 It was Chen's first major video game work, and he described the project as a difficult challenge.
 The game has an open-world environment that features areas referred to as regions, with visual designs inspired by different world cultures.
 In composing the music for these regions, Chen chose a style that integrates elements of traditional folk music with Western musical arrangements.
 During the pre-release development stage, the game only featured Mondstadt and Liyue, two of the planned seven regions.
 On top of idyllic rural scenery, medieval European architectural styles and cultures inspired the design of Mondstadt.
 In composing the music for Mondstadt, Chen borrowed the language and rhythm of Impressionism and used the piano, tin whistle instruments, and medieval-style lutes.
 In composing the combat music, he used various composition techniques such as polyphony and taking orchestration elements from composers such as Ludwig van Beethoven.

 The Mondstadt soundtrack was performed by the London Philharmonic Orchestra with Robert Ziegler as the conductor, and Nick Wollage and Laurence Anslow as music engineers.
 The coordination with the orchestra was done by Lei Cine Music Management (擂闪音乐事务所), with preliminary communication taking place five months before the recording.
-The recording sessions took place from September 16 to 18, 2019, at AIR Studios.
-Lei Zhang (张磊), the founder of Lei Cine Music Management, joined Yu-Peng Chen and HOYO-MiX director Jinhan "Zoe" Cai (蔡近翰) for the recording in London.
+The recording sessions took place at AIR Studios.
+Zhang Lei (张磊), the founder of Lei Cine Music Management, joined Chen Yupeng and Hoyo-Mix director Zoe Cai (蔡近翰) for the recording in London.
 At AIR Studios, Chen had conducted the "Genshin Impact Main Theme" himself.

-The thing that struck me most about this score in particular is Yu-Peng's facility for incorporating some incredibly difficult writing.
-When you take a step back and de-focus slightly, it sounds incredibly simple but it really isn't.
-The musicians on this score have really risen to the occasion because it's absolutely phenomenal playing.
-It's very difficult and we were under a bit of a time pressure.
-They really pulled out all the stops and it was really quite amazing actually.